tom-mi/iBrew/distro/README.md_parts/README_part4.md

  * PYTHON: filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * PYTHON: Beverages should be able to override keepwarm time... xCLI/REST
  * CLI: make on/off true/false universal with string_to_bool
- * CLI: relay has no port neither has ibrew, we need port numbers...
  * CLI: Fix Simulation command and relay...
  * CLI: Currently the default values in fast mode are not initalized use slow or give all values
  * CLI: Sometimes it does not quit :-)